-Dig up the clump, wash off any excess soil and cut the leaves back to approximately 6 inches above the roots.
-Use a shovel or fork to gently break the root structure apart, then re-plant the divisions in the garden.
+Dig up the clump and wash off any excess soil.
+Cut the leaves back so that they are approximately 6 inches above the roots.
+Use a shovel or garden fork to gently break the root structure apart, then re-plant the divisions.